-Artificial intelligence obviously isn’t exactly a new theme in the science-fiction genre, but Ex Machina stands as one of the most unique and wholly unsettling films in recent memory regardless.
+Artificial intelligence obviously is one of the oldest tropes in the science-fiction genre, but Ex Machina stands as one of the most interesting and wholly unsettling movies in recent history regardless.

 Ex Machina tells the story of a programmer, Caleb Smith, who wins a contest that sends him to the estate of his firm’s CEO, Nathan Bateman.
-Upon arrival, Caleb discovers that he’s been unwillingly selected to be the human component in a Turing test to discover the consciousness and abilities of Nathan’s AI creation, Ava.
-The moral lines begin to blur for Caleb as he comes to realize the implications of Nathan’s invention.
+Once he arrives, Caleb discovers that he’s been unwillingly selected to be the human component in a Turing test to discover the consciousness and abilities of Nathan’s AI creation, Ava.
+The moral lines begin to grey for Caleb as he starts to realize the implications of Nathan’s invention.

-Writer and director Alex Garland practically lives neck-deep in the grey area of ethics with this film, weaving together complex characters and themes that will challenge you long after the credits have rolled.
-If you’ve never seen it, put on your thinking cap and prepare for a challenging thriller of a sci-fi movie.
+Writer and director Alex Garland essentially lives neck-deep in the grey area of ethics with this film, weaving together complex characters and themes that will keep you thinking long after the credits have rolled.
+If you’ve never seen it, put on your thinking cap and prepare for an intriguing thriller of a sci-fi movie.

 Cormac McCarthy's literary classic looks great on the big screen

 Date: December 2009 | Director: John Hillcoat | Stars: Viggo Mortensen, Charlize Theron, Kodi Smit-McPhee | MPAA rating: R | Runtime: 111 mins